anilkumle1/newone/docker-copy/step1/text.md

-Description:
+### Description:

-If you have a already running container that you need to pass a file to how can you send that file to it?
+If you have a already running container that you need to pass a file, How can you send that file to it?

-Run instructions:
+### Run instructions:

 One method is to use the docker copy command to copy a file to (or from) a running container.

 First create a container and run a shell in it.

-Note that we are giving the container a name to make it easier to access later.
+Note that giving the container name to make it easier to access later.

 `docker run -it -d --name=mycontainer  alpine:3.16.0`